 Jamie Woodson of Tennessee SCORE is a committed and active advocate for student-centered policies in her home state and across the nation.
 Grounded in the values of collaboration, optimism, and courage, Jamie lends her time, advice, and insight to education partners inside and outside Tennessee as she champions excellence and innovation to better serve students.
 She has been a key figure in the Tennessee Learning Circle, which assists 12 in-state philanthropy partners in developing a deep understanding of student-centered policy priorities.
 Jamie devotes large amounts of her time traveling to build lasting relationships with the leaders of advocacy groups that range from the largest in the nation to the smallest in Tennessee.
 As a former legislator, Jamie has been a trusted counselor for policymakers in the Tennessee General Assembly and Congress.
 For more than seven years, she has worked closely with the national philanthropic community in helping determine the priorities of education reform.
 As a longtime member and former chair of the PIE Network Board, Jamie has helped support every PIE Network member organization to better serve our country’s students.

 Jessica Stewart has been an Oakland resident for more than a decade and is the lucky mom of one current and one future Oakland student.
 While teaching in the Oakland Unified School District (OUSD), Jessica was involved in the founding of GO Public Schools; she joined the GO team full-time in June 2011, stepping into the role of Oakland Executive Director in 2018 after serving as Senior Managing Director on the statewide team.
-Her leadership was instrumental in OUSD’s adoption of the Community of Schools policy last year.
+Her leadership has been instrumental in passing three ballot measures that mean tens of millions of dollars per year for Oakland students, and in winning 10 school board elections for students-focused leaders.
 A natural connector and convener, Jessica’s activity within the PIE Network has benefited many members—both current and past.
 Whether she’s asked to share insight into GO Oakland’s campaign strategy, speak on a Network panel, or name her favorite podcast, Jessica is eager to provide PIE Network members and partners with the resources they need to thrive.
 She is also a proud alumna of the PIE Network Leadership Institute.

 Vice President, Community Engagement & Policy, TNTP